By: Katy Rowe-Schurwanz

 Maybe what you thought was correct wasn’t, and you need to fix it.
 Congratulations on this too!
 It’s not as fun as the first reason this information could need updating, but you’re no longer on the wrong track.

 For any reason, if you need to update the information, just navigate back to your Account Settings, replace the old information with the new, and click “Save” at the bottom of the page.
-The new information will be displayed to your matches, on the Public Haplotrees, and in the Discover reports within 24 hours.
+The new information will be displayed to your matches and on the Public Haplotrees within 24 hours and in the Discover reports with the next update, typically within a week or two.

 About the Author